mtsmn/IoT/reference/security/client_connect.md

  - the entity that caused the disconnection, if the client is disconnected (client, server, or network)
  - the MQTT reason code for the disconnection, if the client is disconnected

+When you monitor devices that connect once and stay connected, or that infrequently disconnect and reconnect, a combination of the last connection time and the last activity event can provide insight in to the overall connection status.

 **Examples**

 To retrieve the client connection status for a single client: